Summary of Significant Accounting Policies

 Basis of Presentation

 The accompanying consolidated financial statements are unaudited and have been prepared in accordance with accounting principles generally accepted in the United States of America (“U.S. GAAP”) and reflect all adjustments, which consist solely of normal recurring adjustments, needed to fairly present the financial results for these periods.
 The consolidated financial statements and notes thereto are presented as prescribed by Form 10-Q. Accordingly, certain information and note disclosures normally included in financial statements prepared in accordance with accounting principles generally accepted in the United States of America have been omitted.
-The accompanying consolidated financial statements should be read in conjunction with the financial statements for the fiscal years ended May 31, 2017 and 2016 and notes thereto in the Company’s Annual Report on Form 10-K for the fiscal year ended May 31, 2017, filed with the Securities and Exchange Commission on July 20, 2017.
-Operating results for the three months ended August 31, 2017 are not necessarily indicative of the results that may be expected for the entire year.
-In the opinion of management, all adjustments have been made, which consist only of normal recurring adjustments necessary for a fair statement of (a) the results of operations for the three month periods ended August 31, 2017 and August 31, 2016, (b) the financial position at August 31, 2017 and (c) cash flows for the three month periods ended August 31, 2017 and August 31, 2016.
+The accompanying consolidated financial statements should be read in conjunction with the financial statements for the fiscal years ended May 31, 2018 and 2017 and notes thereto in the Company’s Annual Report on Form 10-K and Form 10-K/A for the fiscal year ended May 31, 2018, filed with the Securities and Exchange Commission on July 27, 2018 and September 28, 2018, respectively.
+Operating results for the three months ended November 30, 2018 are not necessarily indicative of the results that may be expected for the entire year.
+In the opinion of management, all adjustments have been made, which consist only of normal recurring adjustments necessary for a fair statement of (a) the results of operations for the three and six months ended November 30, 2018 and November 30, 2017, (b) the financial position at November 30, 2018 and (c) cash flows for the six month periods ended November 30, 2018 and November 30, 2017.

 Principles of Consolidation

-The consolidated financial statements include the accounts of the Company and its wholly owned subsidiaries, AGTI and CVM, both of which are dormant entities.
+The consolidated financial statements include the accounts of the Company and its wholly owned subsidiaries, CytoDyn Operations Inc., Advanced Genetic Technologies, Inc. (“AGTI”) and CytoDyn Veterinary Medicine LLC (“CVM”), of which both AGTI and CVM are dormant entities.
 All intercompany transactions and balances are eliminated in consolidation.

-Certain prior year amounts shown in the accompanying consolidated financial statements have been reclassified to conform to the 2017 presentation.
-These reclassifications did not have any effect on total current assets, total assets, total current liabilities, total liabilities, total stockholders’ equity, net loss or earnings per share.
+Certain prior year amounts shown in the accompanying consolidated financial statements have been reclassified to conform to the 2018 presentation.
+These reclassifications did not have any effect on total current assets, total assets, total current liabilities, total liabilities, total stockholders’ (deficit) equity, net loss or loss per share.

 The consolidated accompanying financial statements have been prepared on a going concern basis, which contemplates the realization of assets and the satisfaction of liabilities in the normal course of business.
 As shown in the accompanying consolidated financial statements, the Company had losses for all periods presented.
-The Company incurred a net loss of approximately $11.6 million for the three months ended August 31, 2017 and has an accumulated deficit of approximately $134.6 million as of August 31, 2017.
+The Company incurred a net loss of $28,718,950 for the six months ended November 30, 2018 and has an accumulated deficit of $201,858,345 as of November 30, 2018.
 These factors, among others, raise substantial doubt about the Company’s ability to continue as a going concern.

 Use of Estimates